rekluzlabs/Mako2Life/README.md

 ## Performance

 The app is optimized for mobile inference using ONNX Runtime.
 Performance may vary depending on your device's hardware capabilities.
-Older or mid-range devices may experience longer processing times.
+It is not recommended to use with older or mid-range devices as they may experience longer processing times and overheating issues.

 ## Future Roadmap